doouding/keybinding/README.md

 keybind.off('ctrl + a', aBoundHandler);
 ```

-> Scopes are used to control whether handler should response when the bound hotkey pressed.
+> Scopes are used to control whether handler should be called when the bound hotkey was pressed.
 See more detail in `disable`/`enable` method.

 **disable/enable**